Burning Issues

 Cupcake Core Sampling

-Trying to "see" what is beneath the surface of the Earth is one of the jobs of a geologist.
-Rather than digging up vast tracts of land to expose an oil field or to find some coal-bearing strata, core samples can be taken and analyzed to determine the likely composition of the Earth's interior.
-In this activity, students model core sampling techniques to find out what sort of layers are in a cupcake.
+Cupcake Core Sampling Activity Source: Adapted from Women in Mining Education Foundation Education Activities This activity is ideal for a small group of students, a youth group, or a parent-child activity.
+Purpose Trying to “see” what is beneath the surface of the Earth is one of the jobs of a geologist.
+Rather than digging up vast tracts of land to expose an oil field or to find some coal-bearing strata, core samples can be taken and analyzed to determine the likely composition of the Earth’s interior.
+[Read More]

 Energy and Population

+Energy and Population Activity Source: The NEED Project.
+Adapted with permission.
 Just as your GPS helps you make sure you’re getting from point “a” to point “b” correctly, maps help scientists draw important conclusions and visualize important concepts they study.
 The right map can help a petroleum engineer find the best drilling site, or help a meteorologist make the best prediction.
 This interactive mapping activity will help you understand the relationship between the population of a given state and the amount of energy consumed there.
+[Read More]

 Energy Efficiency